baogegeJiang/Array-assisted-Phase-Picker/README.md

 ## 1、Array-assisted Phase Picker

 ### simple way
-in the simple way, the only .py scripts you need is genMV3.py
+in the simple way, the only .py script you need is genMV3.py
 Needed packages: tensorflow, keras and numpy
-if you do not want to train model and just want use our pretrained ones
+if you do not want to train model and just want to use our pretrained ones
 you can just install tensorflow's cpu version instead of gpu version because in the prediction process the cpu version's computation speed is enough and does not involve difficulties in installing gpu drive